win8428/smartlead-mcp-server/README.md

 [![SmartLead MCP Server](https://img.shields.io/badge/%F0%9F%9A%80-SmartLead%20MCP%20Server-blue?style=for-the-badge&labelColor=000000)](https://github.com/LeadMagic/smartlead-mcp-server)

-**⚡ The Premier Model Context Protocol Server for Email Marketing Automation**
+**⚡ The Premier Model Context Protocol Server for Cold Email Marketing Automation**

-_Seamlessly integrate SmartLead's complete API suite with Claude, Cursor, Windsurf, and all MCP-compatible AI tools_
+_Seamlessly integrate SmartLead's complete cold email API suite with Claude, Cursor, Windsurf, and all MCP-compatible AI tools_

-**🎨 Powered by React Ink • 🚀 Built with TypeScript • ⚡ Optimized with Bun**
+**🎨 Powered by React Ink • 🚀 Built with TypeScript • ⚡ Optimized with Bun • 📧 Cold Email Focused**

 > **🤝 Unofficial Partner Integration** - We are proud partners of [SmartLead](https://smartlead.ai) and absolutely love their product!
 This is an unofficial MCP server implementation that provides seamless access to SmartLead's powerful email marketing automation platform.
 SmartLead's API is incredibly well-designed, their deliverability is outstanding, and their feature set is unmatched.